Biston (moth)

 Biston is a genus of large, long-winged moths belonging to the family Geometridae.
 It is most notable for containing the well-known peppered moth.
 The genus was first described by William Elford Leach in 1815.

 Distribution

-The species of Biston are widely distributed in Holarctic, Oriental and Ethiopian regions.
+The species of Biston are widely distributed in Holarctic, Oriental, and Ethiopian regions.

 Description

+In 1895, British entomologist George Hampson described characteristics of the genus as follows: